 Don’t take our word CTV is worth it - look at your peers!
 According to eMarketer,

 One of the most exciting side effects of CTV’s meteoric rise in the last 2 years is the vast channel inventory now at advertisers’ fingertips.
 ESPN, Roku, CNN, Paramount plus, Sling, and so many more are now just a click away for the same price as that Facebook campaign you’ve probably been running with fewer and fewer returns for the past year.

 Did we hit a nerve?
 That’s because while the ad tech industry was busy rebuilding its engine from scratch, the auto industry was going through a transformation of its own.

 COVID and its accompanying economic downturn certainly put national auto sales in low gear, but other macro trends have also contributed to radically reshaping the automotive landscape, even now that consumer intent-to-buy has returned.

-Over the past 3 years, car dealers have had to contend with endless industry setbacks, the most disruptive of which has got to be supply chain issues and microchip shortages; and while microchip shortages are predicted to ease in the second half of 2022, car buyers won’t see much change in the near term.
+Over the past 3 years, car dealers have had to contend with endless industry setbacks, the most disruptive of which has got to be supply chain issues and microchip shortages; and while microchip shortages are predicted to ease in early 2023, car buyers won’t see much change in the near term.
 That means dealerships have to rapidly pivot to new sales and promotion models including the sale of pre-owned vehicles and massive investment in digital marketing.